 Over the past eight years, Jefferson has gained experience in all aspects of Banking and has worked for major financial institutions such as BB&T, TD Bank, and Bank of America.
 He began his banking career as a credit risk analyst and resigned as a Vice President at Bank of America's Global Commercial Middle Market Banking division before pursuing his MBA.
 Jefferson graduated with a Masters in Accounting Degree from the University of Connecticut in 2018.
 Outside of his academics and professional career, he enjoys spending his time volunteering for organizations, such as INROADS, Greater Miami Chamber of Commerce, Junior Achievement, and The Posse Foundation.
 Jefferson graduated from Cornell Johnson in May 2021.

 Currently Jefferson is an Investment Banking Associate at Credit Suisse in New York City.

 Melanie Tarabay-Betancourt moved to the United States in 2006 from Berlin, Germany, where she was born, and raised by her Lebanese father and German mother.
 After graduating from South Florida's Western High School in 2008, she received her Bachelors Degree in Neuroscience & Behavior from Florida Atlantic University (FAU), where she graduated Summa Cum Laude in 2013.
 During her undergraduate years, Melanie spent her time doing scientific research, and volunteering/shadowing in various healthcare settings to gain first-hand experience for her future medical career.

-Currently Melanie is a full-time MBA student at Cornell University and will graduate in May 2021.
-Post-MBA, Melanie will join Accenture as a Senior Strategy Consultant in New York City.
+Currently Melanie is a Senior Strategy Consultant at Accenture in New York City.